 Allegheny College recognizes the enormous academic, professional, and personal value of studying off-campus, either nationally or internationally.
 Our many and varied off-campus programs offer an attractive complement to what we strive to cultivate at Allegheny: an openness of mind and spirit, an appreciation for the unexpected, and a willingness to take ideas seriously and observe their importance to the way we live and what we come to expect of ourselves and others.

-Allegheny College sponsors 22 semester and yearlong programs.
-Summer programs led by Allegheny faculty are also organized, in addition to a small number of short-term programs over winter and spring breaks.
+Allegheny College sponsors 23 semester and yearlong programs.
+Summer programs led by Allegheny faculty are also organized.
 Allegheny sponsored programs may include internships and community service opportunities.
-For students whose academic goals take them to parts of the world where the College does not sponsor a program, the International Office and the academic advisor will work together with the student to provide information about appropriate programs.
+For students whose academic goals take them to parts of the world where the College does not sponsor a program, the International Education Office and the academic advisor will work together with the student to provide information about appropriate programs.

 Basic Application Policies Include The Following: